What are the European Union (EU) Standard Contractual Clauses (also known as the "Model Clauses")?

 How does a customer differentiate between cloud service providers when they both offer the EU Model Clauses?

-Customers should consider the service provider’s overall commitment to data privacy and security in addition to the EU Model Clauses.
-The service provider’s proactively working with national data protection authorities and the Article 29 Working Party is evidence of such commitment and helps ensure that the service provider’s offering meets the expectations of both customers and regulators.
+If both cloud service providers agree to the EU Model Clauses as data processors, customers should consider the service provider’s overall commitment to data privacy and security in addition to the EU Model Clauses.
+Proactively working with national data protection authorities and the Article 29 Working Party is evidence of such commitment and helps ensure that the service provider’s offering meets the expectations of both customers and regulators.

 How have EU data protection authorities responded to the Microsoft approach to the EU Model Clauses?

-Microsoft has received many favorable reviews from European data protection authorities in support of Office 365's and Microsoft Dynamics CRM Online's strong privacy compliance features, clearly demonstrating again that Microsoft is engineering its cloud services with privacy by design.
+Microsoft has received many favorable reviews from European data protection authorities in support of Office 365’s and Microsoft Dynamics CRM Online’s strong privacy compliance features, clearly demonstrating again that Microsoft is engineering its cloud services with compliance in mind.

-To date, we have written validation from data protection authorities in France, Germany (Bavaria), Denmark, Ireland, Luxembourg, Malta, and Spain on our approach to the EU Model Clauses.
-These validations confirm that we help our customers meet their regulatory requirements regarding the transfer of personal data from the EU to jurisdictions that do not provide "adequate protection" for personal data.
+To date, we have written validation of our data processing approach from data protection authorities in France, Germany (Bavaria), Denmark, Ireland, Luxembourg, Malta, and Spain on our approach to the EU Model Clauses.
+These validations confirm that we help our customers meet their regulatory requirements regarding the transfer of personal data from the EU to jurisdictions that do not provide “adequate protection” for personal data.